MikeMalenkov2005/YAOS/modules/vga/README.md

 --------------

 Messages to this module are send in the form of a packed null-terminated array.
-Each command byte is folowed by its arguments and the zero command is signals the end of the array.
+Each command byte is folowed by its arguments and the zero command signals the end of the array.

 Supported Commands